mafintosh/p2p-hub/README.md

 ```

-the upcoming version will also allow you to multiplex messages to support multiple apps on the same hub
+You can also multiplex messages to support multiple apps on the same hub

 ``` js
 var hub = require('p2p-hub').connect('json://address_to_a_member');